jeongwoopark0514/reactjs.org/content/docs/reference-react.md

 ```js
 React.startTransition(callback)
 ```
 `React.startTransition` lets you mark updates inside the provided callback as transitions.
-This method is designed to be used outside a hook context when [`React.useTransition`](/docs/hooks-reference.html#usetransition) is not available.
+This method is designed to be used when [`React.useTransition`](/docs/hooks-reference.html#usetransition) is not available.

 > Note:
 >